🎥 Free on-demand webinar "How to use LLM-as-a-judge to evaluate LLM systems." Get your access

 LLM-as-a-judge pairwise compaison

 One of the early uses of the LLM-as-a-judge technique is in pairwise comparison, where the LLM looks at the two responses and decides which one is better.
-This method was described, for example, in this blog post, and got its official “judge” nickname in the paper “Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena” (Zheng et al., 2023)
+This method was described, for example, in this blog post, and got its official “judge” nickname in the paper “Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena” by Zheng et al., 2023 (MT-Bench and Chatbot arena are examples of LLM benchmarks).

 In short, you generate two responses and ask the LLM to select the more appropriate one based on specific qualities or factors.